-SET) ↓ igodallow units params inputs outputs alarms comms tm/log setup $TEST$ end FINP Hz The frequency of the input to FINP is displayed in Hertz.
-RINP mЯ The current of the signal input to AINP is displayed in milliamps.
+SET) \ igodallow units params inputs outputs alarms comms tm/log setup $TEST$ end HINP mA The current of the signal input to AINP is displayed in milliamps.
 LINPn STATE You can view the state of the logic input.
 If the input is an open contact or inactive it will display HI .
-If the input is a closed contact or active it will display LO . ОШТп STATE You can control the state of the outputs.
+If the input is a closed contact or active it will display LO .
+STATE You can control the state of the outputs.
 Press the ▲ or ▼ keys to set the output state as follows: PROCESS - the output depends on the current values of the inputs and the calculations that the instrument performs.
 ON - the output is a pulse train with a pulse width as set for the particular output in the Outputs menu.
 OFF - no output.
 A-OUT STATE You can control the state of the outputs.
-Press the ▲ or ▼ keys to set the output state as follows: PROCESS - the output depends on the current values of the inputs and the calculations that the instrument performs.
-HI - the output is set to 20mA.
-LO - the output is set to 4mA.
-ALRMn or REL-n STRIE You can control the state of the relays (alarms).
-Press the ▲ or ▼ keys to set the selected relay as follows: PROCESS - the relay operates according to the current values of the inputs and the relay settings as programmed.
-OPEN - the relay output contacts are set to "open".
-CLOSED - the relay output contacts are set to "closed".
+Press the ▲ or ▼ keys to set the output state as follows: • PROCESS - the output depends on the current values of the inputs and the calculations that the instrument performs. • HI - the output is set to 20mA. • LO - the output is set to 4mA.
+ALRMn or REL-n STATE You can control the state of the relays (alarms).
+Press the ▲ or ▼ keys to set the selected relay as follows: • PROCESS - the relay operates according to the current values of the inputs and the relay settings as programmed. • OPEN - the relay output contacts are set to "open". • CLOSED - the relay output contacts are set to "closed".
 SUPPLY V You can display the actual DC output supply voltage, which may help with troubleshooting.
 If the actual supply voltage is lower than the preset value (refer to General Setup Parameters on page 39) it may indicate that the output is overloaded.